harshjp722/hp-banking-system/README.md

 # hp-banking-system
-Banking app for Microservices assessment with docker in dotnet core 2.2.
+Banking app for Microservices assessment with docker.
+This application is in dotnet core 2.2 and uses docker containers on Linux.

 ##### Accounts API
 To check Accounts API [click here!](http://localhost:7001/swagger)